starknet-io/starknet.js/www/versioned_docs/version-6.23.1/API/modules.md

 ▸ **validateAndParseAddress**(`address`): `string`

-Check the validity of a Starknet address, and format it as a hex number : '0x' and 64 characters, adding leading zeros if necessary.
+Check the validity of a Starknet address, and format it as a hex number: '0x' and 64 characters, adding leading zeros if necessary.

 #### Parameters